mrvollger/rustybam/README.md

 - [x] Finish implementing `trim-paf`.
 - [x] Add a `bedtools getfasta` like operation that actually works with bgzipped input.
   - [ ] implement bed12/split
+- [ ] Allow sam or paf for operations:
+  - [x] make a sam header from a PAF file
+  - [ ] convert sam record to paf record
+  - [x] convert paf record to sam record
 - [ ] Add `D4` for Nucfreq.
 - [ ] Finish implementing `suns`.